RedCore161/scoreCore/README.md

    ```

 **Windows:**
-1. Shame on you for using should a bad OS!
+1. Shame on you for using such a bad OS!
 2. Your host-file is at:
    ```sh
    %windir%\System32\drivers\etc